SakethMadhav/Life-OS/docs/03-AI-feature-and-Responsible-AI.md

 - Understand progress
 - Receive personalized recommendations

-The agent analyzes relevant user activities, priorities, goals, and historical progress to generate personalized recommendations and action plans.
+The agent continuously analyses relevant user activities, priorities, goals, and historical progress to generate personalized recommendations and action plans.

-### Where Does the AI Appear?
+## Where Does It Appear in the User Journey?

-The AI experience appears across multiple parts of the product:
+The AI feature appears across:

 - Dashboard
 - Goal Planning